harry-olabs/avi-hub/README.md

 ### Conclusion:

 The **HR   Management** Web App provides a powerful and intuitive solution for managing various HR tasks.
-We hope this *README* file has provided you with the necessary information to set up.
+We hope this *README.md* file has provided you with the necessary information to set up.